RememberOfLife/mirabel/README.md

 * place stb in deps?

 ## ideas
+* maybe put default metagui shortcuts somewhere else, this way frontends arent blocked as much from using ctrl
 * ??? is the offline server even required? events are mirrored and the client holds all state for itself aswell anyway
 * server supports a single lobby mode, this could also act as the offline server
 * clientconfig and serverconfig struct to hold things like the palette and configurable settings + their defaults